dalya/WeirdestGalaxies/README.md

 * numpy 1.11.1
 * matplotlib 1.5.3
 * scikit-learn 0.17.1
-* (In the future: a developnemt version of scikit-learn will be necessary to run some of the algorithms)
+* (In the future: a development version of scikit-learn will be necessary to run some of the algorithms)

 ## Weirdest SDSS Galaxies
 Additional information about the outlier detection algorithm and its implementation on SDSS galaxy spectra: